unexist/blog/_drafts/nomad.md

 might come a point when you really want to scale out.

-If you paid attention to our previous example, you may have noticed there is a `count` parameter and with it we can easily increase the designed number from e.g. 1 to 5 instances:
+If you paid attention to our previous example, you may have noticed there is a `count` parameter and with it we can easily increase the designated number from e.g. 1 to 5 instances:

 ###### **HCL**
 ```hcl